 Supposedly, there is a way to tell whether or not eye colour will change by looking at a baby's eye from the side so that there's no light affecting your view.
 If there are hints of gold in the iris, it means their eyes will probably become brown or green over time.
 Whereas if the eyes are still very blue, they are likely to stay that way.

-But in terms of answering the question, 'when do babies eyes change colour?'; every baby is different and only time will tell!
+But in terms of answering the question, 'when do babies' eyes change colour?', every baby is different and only time will tell!
 The only real way of knowing the final colour of your baby's eyes is to wait patiently until they're around a year old.

-So keep staring into those big eyes of your little baby - and don't note down the colour in their baby book just yet!
+So keep staring into those big eyes of your baby - and don't note down the colour in their baby book just yet!

-About the expert
+About the experts

 Emily Gilbert is the Features & Reviews Editor for Mother&Baby and has written for the website and previously the magazine since 2015.
 First-time mum to Theodore, Emily writes about everything from the top baby products to pregnancy, fertility and maternal mental health.
 Specialising in product reviews, Emily is the first to know about all the exciting new releases in the parenting industry.